-This modifier decomposes a particle system into disconnected groups of particles (clusters) based on a local neighboring criterion.
-The neighboring criterion can either be distance-based (i.e. a cutoff) or bond-based (graph topology).
+This modifier decomposes the particles into disconnected groups (so-called clusters) based on the selected neighboring criterion.
+The neighboring criterion can be distance-based (cutoff range) or topology-based (bond network).

-A cluster is defined as a set of connected particles, each of which is within the (indirect) reach of one or more other particles from the same cluster.
-Thus, any two particles from the same cluster are connected by a continuous path consisting of steps all fulfilling the selected neighboring criterion.
-Conversely, two particles will not belong to the same cluster if there is no such continuous path on the neighbor network leading from one particle to the other.
+A cluster is defined as a set of connected particles, each of which is within the (indirect) reach of the other particles in the same cluster.
+Thus, any two particles from the same cluster are connected by a continuous path consisting of steps that fulfill the selected neighboring criterion.
+Conversely, two particles will belong to different clusters if there is no such continuous path connecting the two particles on the neighbor graph.

-You can choose between the distance-based neighbor criterion, in which case two particles are considered neighbors if they are within a specified range of each other, and the bond-based criterion, in which case two particles are considered neighbors if they are connected by a bond.
-A particle without any neighbors forms a single-particle cluster of its own.
+You can choose between two clustering modes: In case of the distance-based mode, two particles are considered connected if they are within a specified proximity range of each other.
+In case of the bond-based mode, two particles are considered connected if there exists a bond between them.
+Note that particles not connected to any other particle will each form a single-particle cluster by itself.

-The modifier assigns numeric IDs to the clusters it forms (ranging from 1 to N, the total number of clusters).
+The clusters identified by the modifier are numbered from 1 to N, the total number of clusters.

-Each particle is assigned to one of these clusters and this information is output by the modifier as a new particle property named
+The algorithm assigns each input particle to one of these clusters and outputs this information as a new particle property named

-Note that the numbering of clusters is arbitrary by default and depends on the order in which input particles are stored.
+Note that the ordering of clusters is arbitrary by default and can depend on the storage order of input particles.

-You can activate the Sort clusters by size option to request an ordering of cluster IDs by number of contained particles.
+You can activate the Sort clusters by size option to request the ordering of cluster IDs by descending particle count.

-This guarantees that the first cluster (ID 1) will be the one with the largest number of particles.
+This guarantees that the first cluster (ID 1) will be the one having the largest number of particles.

 - Total number of clusters

-To export the list of particles belonging to each individual cluster, also use OVITO's standard file export function.
+To export the list of particles belonging to each cluster to a text file, use OVITO's file export function.
 Choose the XYZ output file format and select the

-Clusterproperty for export.
-This will produce a text file with the cluster ID of each particle.
+Clusterproperties for export.
+This will yield a text file containing each particle's cluster ID.